 What Kinds of Products do Bloggers Sell?

 Bloggers can sell lots of different products to make money blogging.
-They might have written a book, either self-published or traditionally published.
-Another option is creating a guide or course to teach people how to do something.
+Some bloggers write books or create courses to teach people how to do something.
 These both take a tremendous amount of time and effort to create.

-Smaller products that some bloggers sell are printable checklists and ebooks.
+Smaller products that some bloggers sell are printable checklists or ebooks.
 These still take time to create, but not nearly as much.

 How Much Can You Make?